findingmarbles/Retromat/README_dev_Docker.md

 ## Run Tests
 Initially:
 Create .env.test.local (e.g. by copying .env.local) with a different DB name.
-At this point the author prefers to create retromat-local-test
+At this point the author prefers to create retromat-local-test (and for unkown reasons, while running phpunit, this now becomes retromat-local-test_test - need to find that out later).

 On code change related to the DB (e.g. entities):